ababier/open-kbp/README.md

 ### For running on a local machine
 - Linux
-- Python 3
+- Python 3.10.9
-- NVIDIA GPU with CUDA and CuDNN
+- NVIDIA GPU with CUDA and CuDNN (recommended)

 ## Created folder structure